-On September 21, 2017, Piedmont and the Public Staff filed a joint motion for witnesses to be excused from appearance at the expert witness hearing and requested that the prefiled testimony and exhibits of all witnesses be received into the record without requiring the appearance of the witnesses.
-Piedmont and the Public Staff stated that CUCA had agreed to waive cross-examination of the witnesses for Piedmont and the Public Staff, and did not otherwise object to the relief sought in their motion.
+On September 21, 2017, Piedmont and the Public Staff filed a joint motion for witnesses to be excused from appearance at the evidentiary hearing and requested that the prefiled testimony and exhibits of all witnesses be tion. , and received into the record without requiring the appearance of any such witnesses.
+CUCA waived cross-examination of the witnesses for Piedmont and the Public Staff and did not otherwise object to the relief sought therein.
 The Commission granted the motion on September 25, 2017.